-Inside the bus, a fun game of Bingo enriched our already enriching ride.
-The flamboyant attendant/host led the game with his impassioned letter-number calls and promise of an alluring prize for the winner: the omnipresent bottle of pisco, the official alcohol of Peru (This liquor is a grape brandy whose fruits are grown exclusively in Pisco--a city south of Lima along the coast--, the area through which we passed.)
+On board the bus, a lively game of Bingo enriched our already enriching ride.
+The flamboyant attendant/host led the game with his impassioned number/letter-calling and his sumptuous promise of an alluring prize to the winner: the omnipresent bottle of pisco, the official alcohol of Peru.
+(Note: This liquor is a grape brandy whose fruits are grown exclusively in Pisco--a city south of Lima along the coast--, the area through which we passed during our venture.

-As I loosely played the very familiar and very American game, my excitement grew upon the realization that I was checking-off rather quickly almost all of the numbers called.
+As I loosely played the very familiar and very American game, my excitement bubbled upon realizing that I was checking off rather quickly almost all of the numbers called.
 So fast in fact, that before I knew it, I had one spot left on my Bingo card!
-A pressure-filled pause ensued, and then the next jovial call by the attendant: a miss.
-I gave myself a bit of self-talk/prep as my anticipation grew exponentially in the following moments; I knew that a few other passengers on the nearly full, two-level bus were close to claiming victory as well.
-I revelled in my good fortune (which I felt on an intuitive level), as I pondered to myself: Could this "Bingo-roll" on which I was on be a sign of equal success to come during the rest of my fourth official trip through Peru?!
-Regardless of outcome, at that point, I expected to win!
+A pressure-filled pause ensued.
+A breath to quell the nerves.
+And, then, the next jovial call by the attendant: A miss!
+I gave myself a short bit of positive self-talk as my anticipation increased exponentially in the form of RBH: Rapidly Beating Heart.
+To add to the intensity, I knew that a few other passengers on the nearly full, two-level bus were close to claiming victory as well.
+I reveled in my good fortune (which I felt on an intuitive level), as I pondered to myself: Could this "Bingo-roll" on which I was on be a sign of equal success to come during the rest of my fourth official trip through Peru?!
+Regardless of outcome, at that point, I expected to win.
 "Just one more!"
-I blurted out ecstatically to my neighbor!
+I ecstatically blurted out to my bus-neighbor.

 Next call: B-9.
-That was it; I had won!
-I rose immediately, and in utter satisfaction, I confidently proclaimed, "Yeees, I won!"
-The host approached me and carefully checked my card; a few seconds after his close examination, I was declared the winner of the contest.
-The others on board the "Cruz" cheered while a few others chided in playful competitiveness.
+That was it.
+I had won!
+I arose immediately.
+And, in utter satisfaction, I confidently proclaimed, "Yeees, I won!"
+The diva-like host approached me in a fitting manner and carefully checked my card.
+A few seconds after his close, and surely perfectionist, examination, I was declared the winner of the Lima-to-Paracas Bingo contest.
+The others on board the "Cruz" cheered while a few sore-losers chided in playful competitiveness.
 I laughed proudly in celebration, and immediately inquired about the whereabouts of my much sought-after bottle of pisco, the soul of Peruvian soil!
-I was soon after awarded the bottle, an event that caused the others to kindly cheer.
-I offered to open the bottle and share a toast with my fellow cruzeros, who were mostly of European descent, save for a few Peruvians here and there, but the host, with his friendly smile, informed me, "That isn't allowed mister (a common greeting-error made by non-native English speakers), I'm sorry."
-As I announced my discontent playfully to him, he thanked me for my excitement as he confessed that the usual Bingo sessions are quite boring.
-I told him "no problem," and took a seat to enjoy the rest of my trip.
+I was soon after awarded the bottle, a spectacle that elicited a kindly cheer from my peers.
+In good cheer, I offered to open the bottle and share a toast with my fellow cruzeros, who were mostly of European descent, save for a few Peruvians here and there.
+But the tidy host, with his friendly smile, informed me, "That isn't allowed, mister (a common greeting-error made by non-native English speakers).
+I'm sorry."
+As I announced my discontent playfully to him, he thanked me for my excitement on offer as he confessed that the usual Bingo sessions are quite boring.
+I told him "no problem," and took my seat with pisco in tow to enjoy the rest of my trip.

-About an hour away from our destination, I looked through the window out over the arid hills of the Pisco Region.
-Infinite fields of grape vines high-lighted the foreground with far-away hills out in the distance.
-I marveled at the ironic connection between the hard-fought Bingo game prize and our location and its crops in the heart of the coastal desert of Pisco.
+About an hour away from Paracas, I looked out the window over the arid hills of the Pisco Region.
+Infinite rows of grape vines lined the foreground with over-stretching, far-away hills in the distance.
+I marveled at the ironic connection between the hard-fought Bingo game prize and our location with its on-display crops in the heart of the coastal desert of Pisco.

 As we unloaded from the bus, the normal tourism crowd of agents, salespeople, and workers approached the crowd of mostly gringos and crudos (word used to refer to Europeans) in typical fashion.
-Advertisements for hostels and hotels were pushed assertively by the native Parcans.
-I, after a momentary refusal to cede to the pleas and prods of the salespeople, finally agreed to one man's offer.
+Advertisements for hostels and hotels were pushed assertively by the native Paracans.
+I, following a momentary refusal to cede to the pleas and prods of the salespeople, finally agreed to one man's offer.

 My taxi driver/agent/guide-to-be was a portly fellow by the name of Ramon.
 I liked his manner even before I met him, so I chose him.
 We rode off in his Toyota wagon, white like the rest of them.
 In Peru, the taxis are for the most part either Tico's, a small boxy Yugo-looking machine (of various colors), or Toyota's, the small wagon, usually white.

 During our short drive into the heart of Paracas, I inquired about an inexpensive hostel close to the action.
 Ramon, given his close connection to all levels of the local tourism industry, knew of one immediately.
-"First though," he told me with his more-than-convincing character, "I want to show you the tours that we have to offer you here in Paracas."
-Given my prior interest in these tours, I promptly agreed.
+"First though," he told me with his more-than-convincing character and sparkling smile, "I want to show you the tours that we have to offer you here in Paracas."
+Given my prior interest in these tours and Ramon's integrity on show, I promptly agreed.

 A few minutes later, at the agency, a close friend of Ramon showed me all of the possible options in Paracas.
 The one tour that was of immediate interest to me was of the Guano-stained islands of Ballestas, or Isla Ballestas.
-Andres and I negotiated a good price for the following day; we agreed and I promised to return early the next morning.
+Andres and I negotiated a fair price for the following day.
+We agreed to the quote, and I promised to return early the next morning.
 After settling into my small and cheap hostel, I decided to take a stroll to investigate this town of which had been of particular interest to me for quite some time.

-Walking along the boardwalk toward the center of the action, I was able to see the remnants of the previous year's earthquake and subsequent tsunami, the latter of which sent huge waves crashing up the shore, causing extensive damage to homes, businesses, and other structures.
-The influence of the former will be mentioned in part two, entitled "The Broken Arch."
+Here, I was able to get a feel for the all-important and primary town industry and to see the remnants of the previous year's earthquake and subsequent tsunami (the latter of which sent huge waves crashing up the shore, causing extensive damage to homes, businesses, and other structures.
+The influence of the former will be mentioned in part two, entitled "The Broken Arch.")

-I observed the work of, in my American eyes, the slow-moving and leisurely constructors (a common judgement of many construction projects in most third world countries given the absence of expensive and time-saving machinery).
-Nevertheless, I admired their efforts; it's a reminder of the original pace of any worthwhile project!
-I moved south along the boardwalk leisurely passing the local vendors and non-local gypsies making and selling numerous goods and crafts: from rings and necklaces, to carved wood figurines and sea-shell art.
+Subsequently, I observed the work of, in my American eyes, the slow-moving and leisurely constructors (a common judgement of many construction projects in most third world countries given the absence of expensive and time-saving machinery).
+Nevertheless, I admired their efforts; it's a reminder of the original pace of any worthwhile project.
+I moved south along the boardwalk, leisurely passing the local vendors and non-local gypsies making and selling numerous goods and crafts: From rings and necklaces; to carved wood figurines and sea-shell art.

-I was hungry; after turning down a few inspired restaurant advertisers, I settled for an empty and away-from-the-noise establishment at the end of the strip.
-As I mused over the menu I thought to myself: while being on the coast, one must take advantage of the fresh seafood.
-And, after all, this wasn't just any fresh seafood, it was Peruvian seafood.
-Which, according to yours truly, comes from a country with some of the most incredible plates and general cuisine the world over.
-The first thing that came to mind: ceviche!
+Post-bus trip, I was hungry.
+So, after turning down a few inspired restaurant advertisers, I settled for an empty and away-from-the-noise establishment at the end of the strip.
+As I mused over the menu, I thought to myself: While being on the coast, one must take advantage of the fresh seafood.
+And, after all, this wasn't just any fresh seafood; this was Peruvian seafood!
+Which, according to yours truly, comes from a country with the most incredible cuisine the world over.
+The first thing that came to mind: Ceviche.

-This wonderful and glorious plate made famous by hungry fishermen who decided to cook their newly hooked fish at its freshest and without the need for fire or a stove.
-So they packed up some onions, cilantro, garlic, and whatever else in addition to limes, the "cooking" agent.
-After chopping the veggies, and skinning and cutting the fish meat to an edible size, the lime juice was added.
+This wonderful and glorious plate made famous by hungry fishermen who "cooked" their newly hooked fish at its freshest point and without the need for fire or stove.
+So, they packed up some onions, cilantro, garlic, and whatever else, in addition to limes, the "cooking" agent.
+After chopping the veggies and herbs, and skinning and cutting the fish meat to an edible size, the lime juice was added.
 All of this sat for about two hours.
-After that, one of the tastiest meals in the world was created, especially if very fresh fish is being used.
+After that, one of the tastiest meals in the world was consecrated, especially if fresh fish is being used.

-I instinctively ordered ceviche and a beer (a worthy partnership!).
-In addition to this food paring, I was quickly joined by two cute teenage Peruvian girls, one of whose mother would be the preparer of my ceviche.
+I instinctively ordered ceviche and a beer.
+In addition to this food pairing, I was quickly joined by two teenage Peruvian girls, one of whose mother would be the preparer of my ceviche.

 As I laid in bed, the full scope of my larger journey came more closely into focus: I knew that this was part of my trip to Cuzco where I would stay for about one month trekking, learning, exploring, and enjoying.
 My attention shot back to the past, to my previous experiences I had had in the old Inca capital.
 Of fun times with great friends made from three years before.
 My interactions at the language school I taught at on the outskirts of the old city.
 My befriending of many Peruvians and non-Peruvians alike.
 Maria, my ex-girlfriend.
 Jesus, the principle at the language school.
 Juan Carlos, Sergio, and Gladys, the graduates/workers at the school.
-A whole myriad of emotions penetrated and filled these memories: sadness, joy, depression, peace.
+Myriad emotions penetrated and filled these memories: Sadness; joy; depression; peace.
 How would it be on this trip?
 What will have changed in Cuzco?
 Would I see my friends again (both those I'd like to see and those I'd prefer not to see)?
 With so many memories, and so much to be lived in the present, would my memories obstruct, influence, or mar my new experiences?
 All of these questions would be put to the test in the coming month and a half.
-For now, a little shut-eye was in store.
+For now, some shut-eye was calling.

 When I awoke, I felt well-rested and ready for dinner.
 So I sought-out a restaurant, sat down and ate.
 While waiting for my food, a large family came in and sat down at the table adjacent to where I was sitting.
 After a few moments of my apprehension, I finally said hello.
 Come to find out, that one woman in the group was a Peruvian-American living in the U.S. and visiting her family in Lima.
 We discussed the U.S., Peru, my new girlfriend back in Lima, among other things.
 After having enjoyed our cordial visit, I eventually returned to my hostel room to read and prepare for the following day's adventures.